liijunwei/practice/ruby/working-with-unix-processes/17.processes_can_communicate/note01.md

 + Since the ends of the pipe are IO objects we can call any IO methods on them, not just #read and #write.

++ pipes hold a stream of data.

-+ Streams VS Messages
+## Streams VS Messages

 + When I say stream I mean that when writing and reading data to a pipe **there’s no concept of beginning and end**.

+"流" 没有开始 和 结束的概念(???)

 + Here’s a slightly more complex version of the pipe example where the child process actually waits for the parent to tell it what to work on, then it reports back to the parent once it’s finished the work:
 ```ruby